The procedure for filing a complaint with the Cincinnati Area Board of Realtors® has 3 basic steps.

 If, after reading the Code of Ethics, you believe that one or more Articles have been violated, file a formal complaint.
-To do so, contact the Cincinnati Area Board of Realtors® at email@example.com to have the paperwork sent to you (by e-mail or postal mail) for processing your complaint.
-You can then print out a Complaint Form for mailing (which will need to be returned to the Board office).
-Alternately, you can use the on-line submission option.
+To do so, contact the Cincinnati Area Board of Realtors® at [email protected]. to have the paperwork sent to you for processing your complaint.
+Alternately, you can use the online submission option.
 Regardless of the method chosen to file, you will need to be as specific as possible when providing information regarding your complaint, listing the actions or inactions by the REALTOR® that you believe were a violation.
-Cite the appropriate Article or Articles of the Code of Ethics related to each action or inaction described in the complaint.
+Cite the appropriate Article or Articles of the Code of Ethics related to the complaint.
 Copies of supporting documentation will also be needed in order to process the complaint.

-If the Grievance Advisory Committee deems it appropriate to forward the complaint to a formal hearing, your appearance at a hearing of the Professional Standards Committee will be required (unless the individual against whom the complaint is filed waives the right to appear before a panel and does not dispute the allegations as stated in the complaint).
+If the Grievance Advisory Committee determines that the complaint qualifies for a formal hearing, your appearance at a hearing will be required.
 This will be your opportunity to address members of the Cincinnati Area Board of Realtors® Professional Standards Committee with your complaint.
 The REALTOR® whom your complaint is against will also be required to attend the hearing and explain or defend his/her actions.

 The Board can administer discipline to a REALTOR® found to be in violation of the Code of Ethics as follows: